Caleb Martin (basketball)

 Caleb Martin (born September 28, 1995) is an American professional basketball player for the Dallas Mavericks of the National Basketball Association (NBA).
 He played college basketball for the NC State Wolfpack and the Nevada Wolf Pack.
 He was named the Mountain West Conference Player of the Year for the 2017–18 season by the league's coaches.
-He is the twin brother of Cody Martin.
+He is the identical twin brother of Cody Martin.

 An undrafted player in the 2019 NBA draft, Martin began his NBA career in the 2019–20 season, where he played two seasons with the Charlotte Hornets before signing with the Miami Heat.
 During his stint with the Heat, he helped his team reach the NBA Finals in 2023.
 Since, he has played for the Philadelphia 76ers and the Dallas Mavericks.

 High school career

 Martin, a small forward from Mocksville, North Carolina, played basketball for prep powerhouse Oak Hill Academy with twin brother Cody Martin.
 Prior to playing at Oak Hill, Caleb and his brother played three seasons at Davie County High School in Mocksville.
 He also played football his freshman year of high school.
 The two committed to North Carolina State University to play for coach Mark Gottfried.